-Security Level Security Option Description High Protect with a 128- bit Advanced Encryption Standard (AES) key and a Pass Key Access to the device is protected by an AES Key and the Pass Key.
-The Write and Verify operations of the FPGA Array use a 128-bit AES encrypted bitstream.
+Security Level Security Option Description Standard (AES) key and a Pass Key use a 128-bit AES encrypted bitstream.
 From the JTAG interface, the Write and Verify operations of the FlashROM use a 128-bit AES encrypted bitstream.
 Read back of the FlashROM content via the JTAG interface is protected by the Pass Key.
 Read back of the FlashROM content is allowed from the FPGA Array.
 The Read and Verify operations of the EFMB module are protected by Pass Key from the JTAG interface.
 The Write operations of the EFMB module use a 128-bit AES encrypted bitstream.
 Medium Protect with Pass Key The Write and Verify operations of the FPGA Array require a Pass Key.
 From the JTAG interface, the Read and Write operations on the FlashROM content require a Pass Key.
-You can Verify the FlashROM content via the

-Security Level Security Option Description JTAG interface without a Pass Key.
+You can Verify the FlashROM content via the JTAG interface without a Pass Key.
 Read back of the FlashROM content is allowed from the FPGA Array.
 The Read, Write, and Verify operations of the EFMB module are protected by Pass Key from the JTAG interface.
 None No security The Write and Verify operations of the FPGA Array do not require keys.
 The Read, Write, and Verify operations of the FlashROM content also do not require keys.
 The Read, Write, and Verify operations of the EFMB module content do not require keys.
-This option is available for SmartFusion; to choose it, de-select the Security Settings checkbox.
+This option is available for SmartEusion: to choose This option is available for SmartFusion; to choose it, de-select the Security Settings checkbox.